jrandyrichardson/confluence-site/display/release/Terracotta-10.15-Release-Notes.md

     *   undertow 2.2.36.Final
     *   commons-codec 1.17.0

+### 10.15.0.19
+* Release Date: 2024/12/20
+* Resolved
+  * Internal maintenance release.
+* Security Updates to Third Party Libraries
+  * none

+### 10.15.0.20
+* Release Date: 2024/02/14
+* Resolved
+  * Java 17 build and support
+* Security Updates to Third Party Libraries
+  * [TDB-19140] Vulnerable 3rd party component Spring-security-web used - upgraded to 6.3.5
+  * [TDB-19155] Vulnerable 3rd party component Spring framework used - upgraded to 6.1.15
+  * [TDB-19147] Vulnerable 3rd party components found in TDB Container images [10.15.0.17]
+  * [RNDXPC-2942] Move to official Redhat UBI images
+  * 3rd Party Library Updates:
+    *   Spring Boot 2.7.18 to 3.3.6
+    *   spring-context-support 5.3.39 to 6.1.15
+    *   Spring Framework 5.3.39 to 6.1.15
+    *   undertow updated 2.2.36.Final to 2.3.18.Final
+    *   jakarta.annotatoin-api 1.3.5 to 2.1.1
+    *   jakarta.servlet-api 4.0.4 to 6.0.0
+    *   jakarta.validation-api 2.0.2 to 3.0.2
+    *   jakarta.websocket-api 1.1.2 to 2.1.1
+    *   snakeyaml 2.0 to 2.2

 <br>

 # Notes
 -------
-* Terracotta BigMemory 4.x and Terracotta 10.x clients may be used simultaneously in the same application by ensuring ClassLoader isolation when initializing at least one of the clients.
+* Terracotta BigMemory and Terracotta clients may be used simultaneously in the same application by ensuring ClassLoader isolation when initializing at least one of the clients.
 <br>